makeabledk/laravel-cloud-images/readme.md

 ### Model attachment with a single image

-If your model is expected to have just one image, you may use the convenient `image()` helper provided by the `HasImages` trait.
+If your model is expected to have just one image, you may use the convenient `image()` helper provided by the same `HasImages` trait.

 ```php
 $image = Product::first()->image(); // Always returns an Image instance - even if none uploaded